XuanyiZ/Text-Normalization/README.md

 python3 training.py
 ```

-Now you have the model saved to a file, you can start the application in unconstrained mode following the instrutions above.
+Now you have the model saved to a file, you can start the application in unconstrained mode following the instructions above.

 For model evaluation, we obtained the following result (see training.py for more details):